seb-ma/MMM-IT8951/README.md

 It opens MagicMirror² page on a Chrome browser (with Puppeteer) and observe each DOM update.
 Periodically, the e-ink is fully refreshed and partially refreshed on DOM update.

+Partial refresh is done in a flashy way by default (that is needed to support the 16 gray levels) but if image if only B/W (without gray), the refresh mode is changed to have a direct update without flash.
+Another way to have a fast refresh without flash is by adding the CSS class `eink-4levels` to a module.
+Thus, the refresh is forced to 4-level gray only.

 The IT8951 is typically used by some Waveshare e-paper screens.

 ## Using the module